AlexanderC/lambdon/README.md

 # Lambdon is you AWS Lambda debugging companion

 This tool is focused on `AWS`'s `Lambda` functions debugging including integrations with `AWS`'s `Api Gateway`.
+What it basically does is displaying the `Cloud Watch Logs` latest entries in terminal, just like `tail`.

 # Main Features